aragon/flock/teams/Vocdoni/August2019-January2020.md

 A Vocdoni voting process makes use of the following components, as visualized below:
 ![Architecture](images/architecture-main.svg "Architecture Overview")
 Data integrity is provided by Ethereum Mainnet, data availability is provided by IPFS, and p2p messaging is implemented using the distributed messaging protocol Swarm/PSS.
 The client interface (app or web app) interacts with the P2P network and the Blockchain through Gateways (using WebSockets or HTTP/RPC).
-These gateways forward (encrypted) requests from light clients to the relay network.

 Before starting a voting process, the process organizer collects a census containing the public keys of all eligible voters and then publishes a Merkle tree of these keys.
  The census Merkle tree is pinned on a decentralized filesystem and the process metadata (including the Merkle root of the census) is published on the blockchain.

 Once the process has begun, users can vote.
-In order to achieve voter anonymity, each user packages their vote using either a Linkable Ring Signature (LRS) or a Zero-Knowledge Proof (ZK-Snark).
+In order to satisfy uniqueness and anonymity requirements, each user wraps their ballot in an envelope using either a Linkable Ring Signature (LRS) or a Zero-Knowledge Proof (ZK-Snark).

 LRS allows each individual in a group of users (in this case a chunk of the census) to compute a ring signature which can be validated without revealing the identity of the signer.
 This signature can be verified as belonging to a valid signer, but that signer's identity is unknown other than their membership in a census chunk.

-Alternatively, a ZK-Snark based process is an easily verifiable method for proving the validity of a voter, but is comparatively costly to produce.
-This method allows a user to convince a verifier that it belongs in the census at it has not voted twice without revealing any information about the voter or the vote itself.
+Alternatively, a ZK-Snark proof is an easy-to-verify method for proving the eligibility of a voter without revealing their identity, but is comparatively costly to produce.
+Either method allows a user to convince a verifier that it belongs in the census and it has not voted twice, without revealing any information about the voter or the vote itself.

-The user then submits the LRS- or ZK-Snark vote to a Gateway, which forwards it to a Relay via PSS.
+The user then submits their ballot to a Gateway, which forwards it to a Relay via PSS.
+Relays are responsible for validating the evelope, and storing cast ballots.
+They leverage Tendermint to achieve fault-tolerant consensus, and construct a blockchain to store the votes.

-When a relay receives a vote package, it first validates the external payload and then groups it with other vote packages.
-Once enough votes are ready, the relay pins the block of verified votes to the blockchain.

-After a process ends, the organizer publishes a private key to decrypt the submitted vote packages.
-From this moment on, any node on the network can start counting and validating votes.
+After a process ends, the organizer publishes a private key to decrypt the actual votes.
+From this moment on, any node on the network can start validating and counting ballots.
 Each vote package is retrieved from the blockchain and tallied, and then a final result is sent to the Ethereum mainnet.

+For a more details on the architecture, protocols, and components of Vocdoni, please see [our documentation](https://vocdoni.io/docs/#/architecture/general).

 # Deliverables